 Take Your Running Form From OK to Epic

-To make your runs feel easier — and kinder to your muscles — button up your body’s default stride.
-Here’s how, step by step.
+To make your runs feel easier—and kinder to your muscles—perfect your body's default stride.
+Here's how, step by step.

 Instagram version: You're running on an epic trail through the woods, your hair swooshing in the breeze, your body moving gracefully through the air, your legs catching a smooth, gazelle-like stride.
 Reality: You're flailing around like Phoebe Buffay in that Friends episode where she embarrasses Rachel with her, uh, unusual form.

 No shame.
 How you run is how you run, says Nike senior director of global running, Chris Bennett, aka Coach Bennett.
 "That hitch or head bobble or slight lean back or lack of knee lift is all yours", he says.
 That said, working on your form may help you become a better runner.